MUICT-SERU/icsme20-teddy-tooldemo/README.md

 | Non-Pythonic code formatting | Using ';' to put more than one statement in a single line |

-The full database source codes can be accessed via this link: https://github.com/MUICT-SERU/SP2019-08-TEDDY/tree/master/python-idioms
+The full database source codes can be accessed via this [link](https://github.com/MUICT-SERU/SP2019-08-TEDDY/tree/master/python-idioms)

-Ground truth data that are used to evaluate the configuration of Siamese are in this link: https://github.com/MUICT-SERU/SP2019-08-TEDDY/tree/master/evaluation
+Ground truth data that are used to evaluate the configuration of Siamese are in this [link](https://github.com/MUICT-SERU/SP2019-08-TEDDY/tree/master/evaluation)

 ## Case Study on Project Flask (https://github.com/pallets/flask)